josmar-crwdstffng/angular/aio/content/guide/template-syntax.md

 # Template syntax

 In Angular, a *template* is a chunk of HTML.
-Use special syntax within a template to build on many of Angular's features.
+Use special syntax within a template to build on many of the features in Angular.

 ## Prerequisites